1. Shipping and returns

 1. Shipping and returns.

-• How much does shipping cost?
+• How much is the shipping?

-DELIVERY TO ALL OF SPAIN(1) IS FREE FOR PURCHASES OVER 99€!
+SHIPPING TO ALL OF SPAIN (1) IS FREE FOR PURCHASES OVER €99!

-(1)Excluding Melilla, Ceuta, Canary Islands and Balearic Islands.
+(1) Excluding Melilla, Ceuta, Canary Islands and the Balearic Islands.
 Consult supplement.

-• Return and exchange policy.
+• Returns and exchanges policy.

-Exchanges are allowed within 15 days(1) after receipt of your item.
-Shipping costs will be borne by the buyer and the item must be in the same condition in which it was received, along with the original packaging.
-Exchanges are not allowed with the purchase of a "Refurbished" or "Demo".
+Exchanges are allowed within the first 15 (1) days after receipt of your item.
+Shipping costs will be the responsibility of the buyer and the item must be in the same condition as it was received, along with the original packaging.
+Exchanges are not allowed with the purchase of a "Refurbished" or "Demo" .

-(1)For customised items, BKSlides reserves the right of return.
+(1) For customized items, BKSlides reserves the right to return.

 • How can I check the status of my order?